PlaneWXHelp

 When Is PAVE Available?

-PAVE is designed to assess your current state—physical, mental, and situational.
-Completing it too early wouldn't accurately reflect how you'll feel on departure day.
+PAVE is designed to assess your current state — physical, mental, and situational.
+Completing it the night before wouldn't accurately reflect how you'll feel at start-up.
+The 4-hour window keeps the self-assessment honest and timely.

 The IMSAFE Checklist (Pilot)